LaurenceHo/react-weather-app/README.md

 - [Windy API](#windy-api)

 ## Introduction
-This project demonstrates how to use React, Redux, TypeScript, Webpack4, [Ant Design](https://ant.design/docs/react/introduce), D3v5 and [ECharts](https://echarts.apache.org/index.html).
+This project demonstrates how to use ReactJS, Redux, TypeScript, Webpack4, [Ant Design](https://ant.design/docs/react/introduce), D3v5 and [ECharts](https://echarts.apache.org/index.html).
 It is also including two kinds of D3 force simulation demonstrations along with gauge, which is based on my personal interest and previous project.